 Check them out!
 We hope you find the perfect theme to create the next big magazine site.

 Finding a suitable user-friendly theme for your magazine website can be tough.
 Fortunately, Newspaper could be all you need for high-traffic websites, such as blogs and magazines, that frequently post across multiple channels.

-This bestselling news WordPress theme currently has over 42,000 happy customers.
+This best news and magazine WordPress theme currently has over 56,000 happy customers.
 Layouts can be created in two ways – either through the specially crafted tagDiv Composer page builder or with the Visual Composer plugin, which comes bundled with the theme.
-If you’d like to get up and running quickly, you can simply choose from over 40 unique pre-built demos.
+If you’d like to get your website up and running quickly, you can simply choose from over 50 unique pre-built demos.
 It’s just as easy for you to build a website with Newspaper as it is for your visitors to browse through the finished product.

 To tweak your design further, the built-in Theme Panel includes a plethora of options that enable you to fine-tune your site to your exact requirements.
 What’s more, Newspaper includes several ways to monetize your site, and it’s also fully optimized for Google AdSense.
-If that’s not enough, it offers over 35 social media integrations – enabling you share your posts on many platforms.
+If that’s not enough, it offers over 40 social media integrations – enabling you to share your posts on many platforms.
 Furthermore, Newspaper is a fast theme, flexible and optimized for speed.
 With the new custom tailored tagDiv AMP plugin the site’s pages turn into a simplified mobile version.